likp/PxDatabases/README.md

 ## How to contribute

+> :exclamation: There is a limitation on files sizes so we are not able to add files over 50MB.

 The prefered was to contribute your test data is by a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

 We would like your pull request to contain a subfolder to `databases` containing your test data.